csmertx/csmertx.github.io/content/Unix/FreeBSD/freebsd.md

 > This page was created before 2022

-> Please refer to the [FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/book/) for up to date installtion instructions
+> Please refer to the [FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/book/) for up to date installation instructions

 ## Live Login